paum3/algorithm-mu/README.md

 Live algorithms are algorithms that are triggered once and are not changed again.
 But parameters could be changed by sensors, my/your GPS position or the weather on Java.

-In the most extreme variant, the algorithm "from scratch" is used for live-coding.
+In the most extreme variant, you write algorithms "from scratch" in live-coding.
 You start in front of an empty editor window and then write an algorithm.
 The text is the musical interface and is written with the help of a keyboard (or anything else you can write text with -> attempts with a piano have already been made).
 Live-coding is used to create visuals, dance choreographies, teaching (e.g. robotics) or even in music.

 ## TidalCycles